-David Bennett: David Bennett is a director, shareholder and President of the Transatlantic Literary Agency.
+David Bennett: David Bennett is a shareholder and Chairman Emeritus of the Transatlantic Agency.
 He worked in both trade and educational publishing in the UK as well as sponsored commercial publishing before moving to Canada in 1980.
-Based in Toronto, he pursued a writing career for twelve years before starting the Transatlantic Agency in 1992.
+Based in Toronto, he pursued a writing career for twelve years before starting the Transatlantic Agency with Lynn Bennett in 1992.
 He developed a client list of talented children’s writers and illustrators whose works he sold into the United Kingdom, the United States, Scandinavia and Canada.
-For the last six years, he has focused on the corporate side of the business but is now returning to active agenting of works for children, young adults and adults.
+He is now retired from active agenting and is focused on the corporate side of the business.
 [SUBMISSIONS INFO]

 Sandra Bishop (US agent): A literary agent since 2008, Sandra Bishop represents non-fiction and established fiction authors who write across a variety of categories.